DTJF/fbdoc/src/doc/Options.md

 fb-doc --geany-mode "FunctionNames" < test.bas
 ~~~

-\note The output may contain error messages from fb-doc.
+\note The output may contain error messages from \Proj.
 Those are send
        to STDERR and mixed in to the output by the terminal.
 That's
        different when directing the STDOUT stream to a file.
 In that
        case the error messages are shown in the terminal while the file
-       contains pure fb-doc output.
+       contains pure \Proj output.

 Furthermore you can use this mode to collect output from several files
 in to a single one.
 The following example collects the C-translations of